-Joust was there too, neither me or my son tried it.
+Joust was there too, neither I or my son tried it.

 Fatal Judgement was there too, never seen before and i never got around to try it either.

-Space Invaders, sadly this was not working so i did not get to show my son one of the first games ever to hit the mass media.
+Space Invaders, sadly this was not working and i did not get to show my son one of the first games ever to hit the mass media.

-Figurines, lots of Figurines was both shown and for sale at the show.
-I took loads of pictures but for some reason they was not on my card(s) when i got back home.
+Figurines, lots of Figurines were both shown and for sale at the show.
+I took loads of pictures but for some reason, they were not on my card(s) when i got back home.
 Loads of He-man was there too, not sure if it was a complete collection but it sure looked like it.